marijnh/Eloquent-JavaScript/20_node.md

 function (where "cwd" stands for "current working directory") can be used to find this working directory.
-When the path doesn't start with the base directory, the function throws an error response object, using the HTTP status code that indicates that access to the resource is forbidden.
+When the path doesn't start with the base directory, the function throws an error response object, using the HTTP status code indicating that access to the resource is forbidden.

 {{index "file server example", "Node.js", "GET method"}}